Starfish Digestive System: Uncovering the Mysteries

 Digestion Food is processed in the cardiac stomach before moving to the pyloric stomach.

-Absorption Nutrients are absorbed through the walls of the stomachs.
+Absorption Nutrients are absorbed through the walls of the stomach.

 Elimination Waste material is expelled back out through the mouth.